 Survivors of sexual assault react to their experiences in many different ways.
 There are many feelings and experiences that are common for many survivors, while others may be specific to the given circumstances.
-For example in the GLBTQ community, an assault can be even more difficult to cope with due to fears of not being believed or facing discrimination from service providers.
-If you have not experienced any of these, it does not mean there is something wrong with how you are healing from the assault.
+If you have not experienced any of these, it does not mean there is something wrong with how you are responding to the experience.
 The feelings you experience are part of the healing process.
 Everyone's experience is different.

 Sexual assault is an act of power and control.
 When you were assaulted, you were without power during the assault.
 It is natural to feel frightened and powerless after what you have experienced.
 You may: